 • Citizen Science

-A series of research projects involving people from all walks of life; the current focus is on training and education in participatory and citizen science activities.
+The Citizen Science team is supporting a range of projects that engage people from all walks of life in research projects.
+A current focus is provision of training and education about participatory and citizen science activities.

 Learn more